lauragates1214/feedback-impact-app-product/README.md

 > A platform for capturing insights before they slip away.

-Enables organisations to run structured feedback sessions where Leads ask questions and Voices respond, all optimised for smartphones with no downloads or accounts required.
+Enables organisations to run structured feedback sessions in which Leads ask questions and Voices respond, all optimised for smartphones with no downloads or accounts required.

 ---